emanueleyeboah/my-journey-to-fullstack-developer/README.md

 # my-journey-to-fullstack-developer
-This repositries explains my journey of becoming a full stack developer  starting from html
+This repositry explains my journey to becoming a full stack developer  starting with the bases of html